 Buy steroids in Canada from authentic online sites, to make sure you attain the right dosage in the right proportions.

 Alzheimer Medications and Cannabis

 The THC compound found in marijuana can help in preventing Alzheimer’s disease.
 How?
 Cannabis prevents the accumulation of amyloid beta protein in the brain, which is responsible for initiating the disease.
 While other Alzheimer’s disease drugs like Donepezil, Rivastigmine may prove to be helpful but the effects wear out after a few months leading to worsening conditions.
 These also include side effects like loss of appetite, vomiting, and diarrhea.
 Alzheimer’s disease may affect three times more population in the next 50 years or so.
-Cannabis can surely assist medical industry in combating the development of this disease.
+Cannabis can surely assist the medical industry in combating the development of this disease.

 Epilepsy Treatment with Marijuana

-Reports indicate usage of cannabis were in practice from ancient and medieval times to treat epilepsy.
+Reports indicate usage of cannabis was in practice from ancient and medieval times to treat epilepsy.
 Medical cannabis is legally available today and is a reliable and accessible alternative to other prescribed medications for the disease.
 Recently in June 2018, the FDA (Food and Drug Administration, US) has approved Epidiolex, a CBD oral solution for treating Dravet and Lennox-Gastaut syndrome (LGS).
 It is a highly purified form (approx. 98% oil-based) CBD extract of cannabis, proving to be a substitute in preventing seizures.
 Other seizure medications (Phenobarbital, Briviact, Carbatrol, etc.) may cause unavoidable side effects like fever, infections, liver and pancreas problems, bleeding, etc.